DC 9911Dental & Oral Conditions38 CFR § 4.150

 A 0% rating requires: Loss of less than half, replaceable by prosthesis.
 A 30% rating requires: Loss of half or more, not replaceable by prosthesis.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Hard palate, loss of qualify for TDIU (Total Disability Individual Unemployability)?
+Can Hard palate, loss of qualify for TDIU?

-What evidence do I need to establish service connection for Hard palate, loss of?
+What evidence supports a higher rating for Hard palate, loss of?

-What is the C&P exam like for Hard palate, loss of?
+What happens at the C&P exam for Hard palate, loss of?

 Get a Personalized Rating Analysis